civilservicelgbt/civilservicelgbt.github.io/_programmes/mentoring/register-as-a-mentee.md

 ## Registration deadline

-Registrations for the first round of the mentoring programme will close on 31 July 2021.
+**Registrations for this round of the programme close on 17 June 2022.** We will not be able to accept your registration after this point.
+You will need to wait until the next round.

 We will not be able to accept your registration after this point.
 You will need to wait until the next round.